NAMI HelpLine

 Psychotherapy

-• Assertive Community Treatment (ACT) provides comprehensive treatment for people with serious mental illnesses, such as schizophrenia.
+• Assertive Community Treatment (ACT) is a model that provides comprehensive treatment for people with serious mental illnesses, such as schizophrenia.
 Unlike other community-based programs that connect people with mental health or other services, ACT provides highly individualized services directly to people with mental illness.
 Professionals work with people with schizophrenia and help them meet the challenges of daily life.
 ACT professionals also address problems proactively, prevent crises, and ensure medications are taken.

 Complementary Health Approaches